Financial Aid

 Whatever the case, parents who are not able to pay for college should still do one thing: help their child fill out the Free Application for Federal Student Aid, or more simply, the FAFSA.

-Sometimes, students may not qualify for financial aid one year, but then qualify for another.
-This is especially possible when there are multiple family members enrolled at the same time.
+Sometimes, students may not qualify for financial aid for one year but then qualify for another.
+This is especially possible when multiple family members are enrolled simultaneously.
 Additionally, families meet difficult financial circumstances throughout the school year, like job loss, exorbitant medical expenses, or even death.
-Those life events may affect a family’s ability to pay, and when that happens, having a FAFSA on file is helpful.
-In those cases, the school’s financial aid office can act quickly to assist the student, and help to keep them in college.
+Those life events may affect a family’s ability to pay, and when that happens, having an FAFSA on file is helpful.
+In those cases, the school’s financial aid office can act quickly to assist the student and help keep them in college.

 What is the Standard Aid Index (SAI)?

-The Standard Aid Index, known formerly as the Expected Family Contribution (EFC), is the new standard for determining financial aid for students on the 2024 – 25 FAFSA, which is expected to launch in December 2023.
+The Standard Aid Index, known formerly as the Expected Family Contribution (EFC), is the new standard for determining financial aid for students on the 2025 – 26 FAFSA, which is expected to launch by December 1, 2024.
 This new measurement for financial aid is part of the FAFSA simplification efforts that have been in process over the last few years.
 It differs from the EFC in that the SAI will show how much aid a student is eligible for versus how much a family can contribute toward college costs.
-Whereas applicants could receive an EFC as low as 0, the SAI can be as low as -$1,500, which helps to account for other education expenses that may not be included in the cost of attendance.
-For students that truly need a great deal of aid to attend college, it will be more favorable in helping them pay for all of their expenses.
-Student whose families fall under a specific Adjusted Gross Income (AGI) threshold will automatically qualify for the Pell Grant, which they will know before submitting their FAFSA.
-There are also applicants who will qualify for Pell Grants, though they may not know until they receive their SAR, which comes within a few days after the FAFSA is submitted.
+Whereas applicants could receive an EFC as low as 0, the SAI can be as low as—$1,500, which helps to account for other education expenses that may not be included in the cost of attendance.
+This will be more favorable for students who truly need a great deal of aid to attend college.
+Students whose families fall under a specific Adjusted Gross Income (AGI) threshold will automatically qualify for the Pell Grant, which they will know before submitting their FAFSA.
+Applicants may also be eligible for Pell Grants, though they may only know once they receive their SAR, which comes within a few days after submitting the FAFSA.

 The FAFSA gets a lot of flak, but it’s never been easier for parents to file.
 To prepare your family for the FAFSA application, follow these steps: